ThakurBallary/react-native-radio-buttons-group/README.md

 # React Native Radio Buttons Group

 Simple, best and easy to use radio buttons for react native apps.
+This version removes lodash and add the ability to change the active radio button in a parent component.

 ![npm](https://img.shields.io/npm/v/react-native-radio-buttons-group) ![LICENSE MIT](https://img.shields.io/badge/license-MIT-brightgreen.svg)